TREASURIES-Yields higher as traders look to Wednesday auction

 By Ross Kerber

-April 19 (Reuters) - U.S. Treasury yields were higher on Monday as world stock markets climbed and traders looked ahead to a Wednesday bond auction.
+April 19 (Reuters) - U.S. Treasury yields were higher on Monday even as equities markets fell, as traders looked ahead to a Wednesday bond auction.

-The benchmark 10-year yield US10YT=RR was up 4.1 basis points at 1.6135%, continuing its increase from multiweek lows reached April 15.
+The benchmark 10-year yield US10YT=RR was up 3.2 basis points in afternoon trading at 1.6047% after reaching as high as 1.617% during the morning.
+The level was well above the multiweek low of 1.528% reached April 15.

+The decline from the day's highest yields came as Wall Street's main indexes slid from record levels, while investors watched the first-quarter earnings season for signs of how well corporate America is rebounding from the impact of the COVID-19 pandemic.

 "It still feels like we're trying to establish a range here," Lederer said.